List of HTML Form Elements

 - Can I use multiple input types in a single form?

-- The <textarea>element is used for multi-line text input, while the<input>element is typically for single-line inputs.
+<textarea> element is used for multi-line text input, while the <input> element is typically for single-line inputs.

 - Can I style form elements with CSS?